openwanderer/server/README.md

 OpenWanderer / OTV-4
 ====================

 This is the OpenWanderer server component.
-I've now decided to do a partial re-write of the code as it is going to work significantly different to the current version of OpenTrailView (OpenTrailView 360) and consequently will have only partially common code.
+The code is partly based on that of OpenTrailView, but with some significant differences.
 To try and keep the platform "clean", the aim now will be to use purely sequence-based navigation on OpenWanderer, in which navigation from one pano to another is done by following an uploaded sequence.
 The OSM-based navigation of current OpenTrailView will not, at least for now, be included.
 The next version of OpenTrailView, OTV-4, will be based on OpenWanderer.

 Licensing
 ---------